-In section 4, we first review how the 'exponential' formula linking incidence and risk has been presented in various epidemiology textbooks, and why it needs to be further de-mystified.
-We then take advantage of Edmonds' conceptualization, and a little-used property of the Poisson distribution, to de-mystify this 200 year old formula.
+With part I as orientation, this second of the pair addresses our main objective - demysifying the formula used to convert an incidence function to a cumulative incidence rate.
+To do so, we first review how the 'exponential' formula linking incidence and risk has been presented in epidemiology text-books and articles.
+We then take advantage of Edmonds' conceptualization of a person year as "one person 'constantly living' for one year" (what today would be termed a dynamic population of constant size 1).
+We couple it with a little-used property of the Poisson distribution to de-mystify a 200 year old formula that seems to have been presented in a complicated way in modern textbooks.
 We illustrate how easy and unforgettable it is once its single input is fully understood, and how it is also the basis for the Nelson-Aalen estimator of survival or risk.
-We end, in section 5, with some recommendations about terminology.
+We end with some recommendations about terminology.